lesly-joyce/Elevator-Predictive-Maintenance/README.md

     ├── main.py                                 # Main pipeline orchestrating script
     ├── requirements.txt                        # Python dependencies
     ├── README.md                               # Documentation
+    ```

+### **Workflow Summary**
+1. **Data Loading**: Load raw vibration data into pandas DataFrames.
+2. **Data Preprocessing**: Clean, normalize, and augment data with synthetic samples.
+3. **Feature Extraction**: Extract time-domain and frequency-domain features from datasets.
+4. **Model Training**: Train an MLP neural network using standardized and PCA-reduced data.
+5. **Evaluation**: Evaluate the model using metrics such as accuracy, precision, recall, F1 score, and AUC-ROC.
+6. **Experiment Tracking**: Log experiments using MLflow to track metrics, hyperparameters, and artifacts.
+7. **Model Deployment**: Deploy the trained model as a REST API for real-time inference.
 ---

 ## Getting Started